zhengave121/Portfolio-Projects/README.md

 # Portfolio-Projects

-This repository will hold all of the code and queries from the projects I create.
+This repository will hold all of the code, queries, and links from the projects I create.